The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Switzerland: Nina Müller of Cosa Travel Ltd.

 Two Swiss master chefs each have earned three Michelin stars and 19 Gault Millau points: Andreas Caminada, at the historic Schloss Schauenstein in Fürstenau, and Franck Giovannini, at the Hotel de Ville in Crissier.
 Both conjure up exquisite dishes of visually stunning food that tastes as good as it looks.
 In fact, possibly the biggest difference is whether you want your edible delights served in French or German; either spot is worth the trip.

-January and February for skiing and winter fun; June and September for good weather combined with fewer tourists; July and August for the best conditions to hike in the Alps.
+January and February for skiing, winter fun, and the magic of the snow-covered Alps; June and September for fabulous weather combined with fewer tourists; July and August for the best hiking conditions in the Alps.

 November: It’s too late for hiking but too early for skiing, many hotels and cable cars close for maintenance, and the weather can be grim.